Tamala & Carrarang stations

-These pastoral stations in the southern part of the Shark Bay World Heritage Area form part of the limestone dominated landscape between Steep Point and Kalbarri.
-The main attraction of these properties is the low lying eastern coastline and adjacent waters of Henri Freycinet Harbour.
+These pastoral stations are in the southern part of Shark Bay World Heritage Area on limestone-dominated landscapes.
+The main attraction of these properties is the low lying coastline and waters of Henri Freycinet Harbour.

-Visitor access to these properties is limited and takes a back seat to the running of the pastoral businesses.
-Many tourists only cross these properties on their way to Steep Point however small numbers of people spend time here camping, fishing and exploring the prongs and peninsulas.
+Many visitors only cross these properties on their way to Steep Point but some spend time here camping, fishing and exploring the prongs and peninsulas.

 Fishing, boating and kayaking

-Keen kayakers with a sense of adventure can paddle for days amongst the many bays and islands in this part of Shark Bay.
-Organising a trip can be involved, but is well worth the effort.
-Contact the Parks and Wildlife office in Denham for more details and to obtain guidelines for kayaking in the area.
+Keen kayakers can paddle for days around the many bays and islands in this part of Shark Bay.
+Contact the Parks and Wildlife office in Denham when planning such a trip.